 My "rule" for night time eating has always been to encourage members to stop eating 2-3 hours before bed.

-- People would just naturally eat less.
-Why?
-Because most people do a good amount of eating after dinner while just "hanging out," not because they are hungry, but in most cases because they are bored.
-Giving people a cutoff time eliminates a lot of mindless snacking.
+- Giving people a cutoff time eliminates a lot of mindless snacking in excessive portion sizes.
+Most people do a good amount of eating after dinner while just "hanging out," not because they are hungry, but in most cases because they are bored.

 It was always my own personal rule to stop eating after dinner.
 My husband and I always ate dinner by 6:30pm, and I was usually in bed by 9:30pm, so this always worked well for me until the kids arrived and we had to make a few adjustments.
 Now, we have to eat dinner by 5:30pm in order to do baths, book time and then bed time by 8pm.

 The first few nights we started the early eating schedule I noticed I was going to bed hungry... and nobody likes hungry Isabel.
-I absolutely can't sleep if I'm hungry, so I started having a little something around 8pm after the kids went to sleep.
+So, while I was adjusting to the new schedule, I started having a healthy snack around 8pm after the kids went to sleep

 If you find yourself in a similar situation - a little hungry before bed - here are some food guidelines for snacking close to bedtime:

-- Eat protein with a little bit of fat before bed.
-Protein and fat keep you satisfied longer and will not release a huge amount of insulin in your body.
+- Eat protein alone or with a healthy fat before bed.
+Protein and fat keep you satisfied longer and will not cause an insulin surge like a carbohydrate-heavy snack would.
 As a matter of fact, it will release the opposing hormone, glucagon, which is a fat BURNING hormone.

-Some examples of good protein and fat snacks ("little somethings") before bed are:
+Some examples of healthy snacks ("little somethings") before bed are:

-- 1 piece of leftover chicken from dinner
+- •2 oz. of leftover chicken from dinner

 So, I have some homework for you.
-Starting tonight, try to eat a wholesome dinner 2-3 before bed and continue to monitor how you feel.
-But, if your schedule is more like mine and your stomach begins to rumble before bed, don't plate a full meal of carbs.
-Have a small snack-sized serving of fat or protein so you'll stay full the rest of the night.
+Starting tonight, eat a wholesome dinner 2-3 hours before bed and continue to monitor how you feel.
+But, if you find that you just can't make it to bed without a snack, don't plate a full meal of carbs.
+Have a small serving of fat and protein to kick any lingering cravings and hunger until breakfast.